 The first thing that will make or break your ability to sing like Ariana is your vocal range.
-Ariana can sing from a D3 to E7, so this legend has the low notes of an alto singer's low notes and a soprano's high notes.
+Ariana can sing from an E3 to E7, so this legend has an alto singer's low notes and a soprano's high notes.

 If you find yourself able to hit her high notes but not her low notes, sing her songs in a higher key than the original.
 Do the opposite if you find her high notes to be a struggle for you.

 Related Post: Do You Fit In The Alto Vocal Range Or Soprano?